anuradha1901/2D-Laplace-Equation-/README.md

 FOLDER: /data
 --> This folder contains the raw data associated with the project and the potential references.

-FOLDER: /docs
---> This folder contains the manuscript, digital copies of the cited references, figures, and other associated files for publication.

 FOLDER: /results
 --> This folder contains the results, performance analysis, and commented references associated with the project.